carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+### Image augmentation

+There are several ways to augment your data to increase the diversity of the training data and improve model robustness.

+- Geometric Transformations
+  - rotation, scaling, zooming, cropping
+- Flipping or Mirroring
+  - some classes, like horse, have a different shape when facing left or right and you want your model to recognize both
+- Colour properties
+  - brightness, contrast, or hue
+  - these changes simulate variations in lighting conditions

+We will not perform image augmentation in this lesson, but it is important that you are aware of this type of data preparation because it can make a big difference in your model's ability to predict outside of your training data.

+Information about these operations are included in the Keras document for [Image augmentation layers].

 ### Normalisation

 Image RGB values are between 0 and 255.
 As input for neural networks, it is better to have small input values.
 The process of converting the RGB values to be between 0 and 1 is called **normalization**.